 We all need to wobble first before we can achieve stability

 Anything in life that’s worth doing is like those first tentative tries on the bike.
 It’ll take a couple of goes to be confident and steady.
+Which is why it’s extremely important that we teach our kids failure.

 And I mean everything from the small (er) to the big (gish); learning to do your phonics, counting backwards from 10, becoming a mum, running a home, starting a business, getting a new job, learning to drive a car.
 It’s all a series of little failures that hopefully lead to those big successes.